uspass/Tuya-Water-Leak-Sensor/README.md

 Tuya Water Leak Sensor 8266ex based

 Basically the sensor works like this:
-The EFM micro-controller (U3) is powered by the battery through Q2 which acts like a diode (with a low drop-off voltage) protecting it from reverse polarity.
+The MCU (U3) is powered by the battery through Q2 which acts like a diode (with a low drop-off voltage) protecting it from reverse polarity.
 This micro-controller takes care of:
   1. water leak tips reading p1.0
   1. battery low reading p1.2.
-It looks like it reads 1/2 voltage and when that voltage drops under port voltage threshold it reads 0, otherwise it reads 1.
   1. push button K1 reading p0.2.
 For WiFi pairing.
   1. Buzzer B2 writing p0.6.
 Sound alarm.
   1. LED D1 writing p0.7.
 WiFi and visual alarm.